MIC-DKFZ/basic_unet_example/Readme.md

       yonehot.scatter(1, y, 1)
     RuntimeError: Invalid index in scatter at /pytorch/aten/src/TH/generic/THTensorEvenMoreMath.cpp:551
     ```
-    make sure to check your labels again. the error my be caused by the fact that the labels
-    are not sequential.
+    make sure to check your labels again.
+The error may be caused by the fact that the labels are not sequential.
 This causes `scatter` to crash.
-Consider changing the values of
+Consider changing the values of      your labels.
-    your labels.

 ## References
 [1] Ronneberger, Olaf, Philipp Fischer, and Thomas Brox.
 "U-net: Convolutional networks for biomedical image segmentation."